-This concept has mostly vanished from American officials.
+This concept has vanished chiefly from American officials.
 Today, standard electric wires and pipes operate beneath our houses aircraft and aircraft fly over them.

 New state or national laws will shortly become a part of this combination.
-Many nations are studying the issue in willingness to pass laws, and a few have already passed it.
+Many nations are studying the issue of willingness to pass laws, and a few have already passed it.

 In Florida, as an instance, Criminal Code Section 934.50 prohibits using drones for surveillance in breach of some other individual’s reasonable expectation of privacy.